jessicastow/freecodecamp_machinelearning/intro.md

 tensor1 = tf.ones([1,2,3])
 # reshape existing data to shape [2,3,1]
 tensor2 = tf.reshape(tensor1, [2,3,1])
+# 3 tells us there needs to be 3 lists
 # -1 tells the tensor to calculate
 # the size of the dimension in that place
 # this will reshape the tensor to [3,3]